 The Woodbine Mobile Home Park is located in Beaver Bank.
 In addition to this park, there are two other mobile home parks, one on the Lucasville Road, and one in Upper Sackville.
-These parks, which provide housing for type of alternate housing accomm r a significant portion of the Plan Area re nodation. sidents, are an important
+These

 PLAN AREA PROFILE

 Much information on early settlement in the area is sketchy and a large part of what is available originates with church records.